FortiOS can be configured to use an LDAP server for authentication.

 Enter ou=VPN-Users,dc=COMPANY,dc=com to look up users under a specific organization unit.

 Enable to specify the exchange server connector to collect information about authenticated users from a corporate exchange server.
-See Exchange Server connector for more details.
+See Exchange Server connector with Kerberos KDC auto-discovery for more details.

 Select one of the following options: